yumy-yumy/topic-model/src/ReadMe.md

 where the first parameter is the output of step 2.3, the second one is obtained in step 2.4 and the last saves the output.
 The output is a set of folders name as by years, and each of them contains a set of models corresponding to different topic numbers.
+In the folder of each year, you are expected to see a set of folders named as `ldac_output_X`, where `X` represents the level of model, in particular, the zero means the lowest level in the tree of hierachy topic graph and the largest number is the topmost level.

 # 3, Computing distances and extracting topics